 5 cups water

-- Cook the lentils and turmeric in a pressure cooker or in a saucepan until soft.
+Cook the lentils and turmeric with 1 & 1/4 cup water in a pressure cooker or in a saucepan until soft.
 This should take around 1 hour in a pan or 30 mins in a pressure cooker.

-- Boil the water and add to the tamarind pulp.
+Boil 3 cups water and add to the tamarind pulp.
 Leave to soak for 5 mins.
 Get your hands in and break up the pulp in the water.

-- Toss in the beets and sauté on a high heat for a few mins.
+Toss in the beets and sauté on a high heat for a few mins.
+If using cooked beets, skip this step.

-- Add the sambhar powder to the pot and mix.
+Add the sambhar powder to the pot and mix.
 Let it bubble away for 10 mins with the lid on to let the flavours infuse and intensify.
+(If using cooked beets, add at this stage - we want to warm them up, but not overcook them so that they disintegrate.)

 This Sambhar tastes just delicious warmed up the next day.